maxrr/portfolio-website/src/projects/discord-bots.md

 teaser: I wanted a quick way of checking who was connected to my game server, and a way to automate my dad jokes.
 ---

 I've made a few Discord Bots for utility, and for fun.
-One of them makes dad jokes, one of them checks whether a source server is running, and another was for moderation.
+One of them makes dad jokes, one of them checks whether a source server is running, and another was for user moderation.

-I used the 'discord.js' package to interact with the Discord API, but ran into some roadblocks along the way.
-This project was my first experience being rate-limited: I was writing a bot that would get server statistics from an external website about its percentile ranking as compared to other servers.
-The site may have had a paid API, but I was cheap, and so to get around this I had to cache the data and make sure I waited a good amount of time before querying again.
+I used [discord.js](https://discord.js.org/) as the base of all of my bots, but ran into some roadblocks along the way, namely that I would get ratelimited when trying to scrape information from a website (that only offered a paid API).
+I was cheap, and ended up having to only scrape every 30 minutes to an hour, which was good enough for me.

-What good is caching if there's no data to be had?
-I also had my first experience with web scraping while working on this project.
-In my implementation, I naively used the 'node-fetch' package and searched by element IDs.
-I knew even then that my scraping was very fragile wouldn't work if the site went through any major changes.
-Certainly room for improvement and many things I would change if I were to do this again.

-At the moment, only the dad jokes bot one is public.
-I'll get around to making the other ones public too, I just need to make sure they don't have anything sensitive in them.
+At the moment, only the dad jokes bot is public.
+I'll get around to marking the other repositories public too.